Acer Aspire One: Additional hardware

-AO751h (751h)
+AO751h (751h) (ZA3)

 The AO751h has the larger 11.6" screen with an LED backlit display and a 1366x768 native resolution.
 It includes a 1 GB/667 MHz DDR2 533 MHz SDRAM memory option (2 GB being the maximum), a 160 GB HDD option, Bluetooth option, Intel northbridge US15W, and an OS option for Windows Vista Home Basic edition or Windows XP Media Center Edition.
 All AO751h units are powered by an Intel Atom Z520 processor running at 1330 MHz (or 1240 MHz in first version).
 The US15W system controller incorporates a GMA500 video core.
 The AO751h has a dual power (AC/DC) option.
 The six cell battery provides the working time of about 8 hours.
 Besides the mentioned specifications of the AO751h it supports 10/100 Mbit/s Ethernet interface, 802.11g Wi-Fi card Atheros, Bluetooth 2.1, standard VGA-out jack, 3 USB 2.0 ports, a Memory Card reader 5:1 (xD-Picture Card, SD card), as well as Microphone In jack 3.5 mm (1/8" Mini), Headphone Out jack 3.5 mm (1/8" Mini).
 One of the cons is the relatively small TouchPad and mouse buttons.
 Large and comfortable keyboard is one of the distinguishing features of the device.

 There have been reports of some AO751h units randomly freezing, which has led to recalls in Denmark.
 Some users have reported that having their motherboards replaced by Acer solved the problem and Acer officially reporting that the fix is to install an updated BIOS.

 AOA150 speaker vibration and other issues

 The 8.9" models have an improperly designed speaker location that causes vibration to the internal hard drive, causing it to be problematic.
 The right speaker is especially prone to this.
 Audio frequencies around 1 kHz cause the hard drive to almost stop responding.
 Full volume MP3/audio playback easily causes these models to run extremely slowly, or crash because of unresponsive disk I/O. This problem also causes bad sectors, crashed hard drives and corrupt Windows partitions in the long term.
 Even sound from an external speaker with 1 kHz tone test causes this hard drive behaviour.
 SSD drives do not suffer from this problem.
-Workarounds identified are: listening to music at a lower volume, using only the left speaker, using a software equalizer to tone down the 1 kHz frequency, replacing the hard drive with an SSD, and trying to install soft sound dampening material around the speakers and the hard drive.
+Workarounds identified are: listening to music at a lower volume, using only the left speaker, using the Realtek HD Audio Manager's equalizer to tone down the 1 kHz frequency, replacing the hard drive with an SSD, and trying to install soft sound dampening material around the speakers and the hard drive.